Þórisjökull

 Þórisjökull or Thórisjökull (/is/, Icelandic for "Thóris's glacier") is a small glacier and volcano in western-central Iceland, to the southwest of Langjökull glacier.
 It has an elevation of 1350 m.
 Kaldidalur lies in the foreground.

-Position

-Þórisjökull viewed from adjacent Geitlandsjökull to the north.

-Þórisjökull viewed from road no. 52.
+Geography

-þórisjökull is situated between Langjökull glacier and the shield volcano Ok to its east.
-The "Cold valley" (translation of Kaldidalur) is lying between them with its famous highland road of the same name.
+Þórisjökull is situated between Langjökull glacier and the shield volcano Ok to its east.
+The "Cold valley" (translation of Kaldidalur) is between them with its highland road of the same name.

-The volcano
+Geology

-The glacier volcano Þórisjökull is a tuya from the Ice Age (in Iceland from 100,000 years ago til about 10,000 years ago).
+The glacier volcano Þórisjökull is a tuya from the Ice Age (in Iceland from 100,000 years ago until about 10,000 years ago).
 Its mountain part consists mainly of hyaloclastites.
-The glacier was part of Langjökull glacier probably til the end of the 18th century.
+The glacier was part of Langjökull glacier probably until the end of the 18th century.

-Some geological research was made again on the Þórisjökull and Prestahnúkur area in 2009 and it shows clearly active volcanic fissures under the glacier which are part of the Prestahnúkur volcanic system (see weblink, Icelandic Meteorological Institute).
+Some geological research was done in the Þórisjökull and Prestahnúkur area in 2009 and it showed active volcanic fissures under the glacier which are part of the Prestahnúkur volcanic system..
+The area south of Þórisjökull has been studied in some geological detail in the context of obtaining greater understanding of the geology of Mars.
+This includes the Stóra‐Björnsfell and Litla‐Björnsfell volcanoes nearby that formed under icecaps so presumably have similar geology and the Skjaldbreiður shield volcano further to the south.